Updated: October 1, 2021

-Meehle & Jay is a Florida law firm with attorneys licensed to practice under U.S. Federal Law, Florida Law, New York Law, and the laws of the District of Columbia.
+Meehle & Jay is a Florida law firm with attorneys licensed to practice under U.S. Federal and Florida Law.
 We provide legal services in accordance with the laws of those jurisdictions only.
 We are the data controller of personal information subject to the GDPR that we collect and process in connection with our Sites.

 We may collect personal information in the course of our business, including through your use of our Sites, when you contact us or request information from us, when you engage our Services, or as a result of your relationship with one or more of our staff.
 When we require personal information from you in order to fulfill a statutory or contractual requirement, or where such information is necessary to enter into a contract or is otherwise an obligation, we will inform you and indicate the consequences of failing to do so.